 What causes SUDEP?

 No one knows what causes SUDEP, but many areas are being looked at.
-SUDEP occurs most often at night or during sleep and the death is not witnessed, leaving many questions unanswered.
+SUDEP occurs most often at night or during sleep when the death is not witnessed, leaving many questions unanswered.
 There may be evidence that a person had a seizure before dying, but this isn’t always the case.

 Current research into the possible causes of SUDEP focuses on problems with breathing, heart rhythm and brain function that occur with a seizure.